sjayakum/recengine/README.md

 ![alt tag](https://github.com/sjayakum/recengine/blob/master/recengine/samples/pic2.png)

 Here,
-- **Green** indicates the "Predicted" metric of a all the stocks for a given user.
+- **Green** indicates the "Predicted" metric of all the stocks for a given user.
-- **Blue** indiciates the "Actual" pre-calculated metric of all stock for a given user.
+- **Blue** indiciates the "Actual" pre-calculated metric of all the stocks for a given user.
 - **x-axis** List of all stocks index from 0 to 40 [which are in our consideration]
 - **y-axis** Represents the likeliness that the given person would go for that stock.
 More positive the value, more likely he is to buy that stock.